Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

 executing test steps.
 By default you will see the default test execution module, shown below.

-There is a second test execution view: the exploratory test execution module.
+There is a second test execution view: the [exploratory test execution module](#exploratory-test-execution).
 This has much in common with standard test execution but differs in a number of important ways.
-It is discussed in more detail at section 5.4.7.
 You will automatically see this module if the following three conditions are met;

 1.  you are executing a single test case (not a test set or a test case